Working together to provide welcoming and holistic student support services that are centered in equity.

 - Step 1: Attempt to resolve the grade concern informally by discussing it directly with the instructor of the course.

 - Step 2: If the issue is not resolved after discussing it with your instructor, escalate the concern to the respective academic dean.
-You may find their information here: Office of Instruction - Deans
+You may find their information here: Office of Instruction - Academic Deans

 - Step 3: If you are still unsatisfied after Steps 1 and 2, you may file a formal grade grievance petition.
 This petition must be submitted before the end of the sixth week of the subsequent semester, following the semester or summer session in which the grade was assigned.